Fauli/self-hosting/README.md

 ### Configure Argo to snyc apps

-You can than add needed apps that will be managed by argo
+You can than add needed apps that will be managed by argo.

+All charts can be found under the `argo` folder in the repository.

 ```bash
 # essentials
 argocd app create metallb --repo https://github.com/Fauli/self-hosting.git --path argo/metallb  --dest-server https://kubernetes.default.svc